23 December 2009

 The argument for high pay is that businesses have to compete to secure the best talent.
 This is a real problem but it would disappear if all top business people worldwide were paid no more than say US$500,000.

 Economists usually support competitive markets because competition forces out costs and increases efficiency.
 However competition has manifestly failed in the market for executive talent.
-Costs have spiralled, but the performance of the FTSE100 since has been dismal since Dec 1999.
+Costs have spiralled, but the performance of the FTSE100 has been dismal since Dec 1999.
 In my opinion the failure of competition in the market for executive talent is caused by distortions in the market.
-The executives have considerable market power and there are concerted practices co-ordinated through remuneration consultancies.
-I have raised these concerns with the Office of Fair Trading.
+The executives have considerable market power and there are concerted practices coordinated through remuneration consultancies.
+I have raised these concerns with the Office of Fair Trading (OFT).
 My dialogue with the OFT can be viewed by clicking on the link “Competition Law” in the left hand column.

 Actually it seems to me that a truly competitive market in executive talent could never lead to efficient outcomes in appointing people to top posts.
 It is more likely to ensure that we appoint the most ruthless people to top jobs.
 We need to develop a culture in which top people are motivated by (or at least mindful of) their responsibilities to the rest of society.
 Money fuelled competition between top people inevitably pulls society apart in a destructive way.
-This has been most clearly seen in the financial sector, but it can also be seen in all sectors of society where pay has been used aggressively to motivate top people.
+This has been seen most clearly in the financial sector, but it can also be seen in all sectors of society where pay has been used aggressively to motivate top people.

 The purpose of the pay cap